plockc/disk8s/nbd/replica/README.md

 - persist go module downloads
 - labels selector to only work with the manifest
 - skip pushing image to docker hub and use parent dir for docker context
+- `devspace run protobuf` command to update the generate client, server, and messages

 ```
 workingDir: /app/replica